Caroline-Amanquah/Caroline-Amanquah/README.md

 Before joining and successfully completing the 12-week bootcamp at Makers, I worked as a Psychological Wellbeing Practitioner.
 While I found my work fulfilling, the pandemic heightened my awareness of the crucial role technology plays in our lives.
 I began to reflect on the software programs I used to manage client data and facilitate therapy sessions, realising there was room for improvement in terms of efficiency and effectiveness.

 This realisation ignited my passion for technology, ultimately leading me to embark on a journey into coding and software development.
-I am thrilled to have the opportunity to apply my problem-solving abilities and analytical thinking to develop innovative solutions that can positively impact people's lives.
+I am delighted to have the opportunity to apply my problem-solving abilities and analytical thinking to develop innovative solutions that can positively impact people's lives.

 <h3 align="center">:hammer_and_wrench: Languages and Tools:</h3>
 <br>